| Title: | Workflow for Open Reproducible Code in Science |

 Logical, indicating whether or not to use 'targets' to

 create a Make-like pipeline.
-Default: FALSE See |

 remote_repo |

-Character, address of the remote repository for
+Character, URL of, or name for, the remote repository for

 |